byui-cse/cse251-course/week03/prepare.md

 We have been using threads in Python.
 Threads in Python are limited where only one thread can run at a time because of the GIL.
 Threads are concurrent but not parallel.

 Processes do not have this limit.
 Each process created in Python contains it's own GIL.
-This allows processes to run on different CPUs on the computer and are running in concurrently and parallel.
+This allows processes to run on different CPUs on the computer and are running concurrently and parallel.

 ## Differences between threads and processes (From week 01)